skeoop/skeoop.github.io/README.md

 ### Cloning the Course Repository

+All the course material is stored on Bitbucket as a Git repository.
+You can make a personal copy by cloning it onto your computer.

 The Source repository and wiki have been updated many times, with a lot of material revised and deleted.
-To clone the whole thing will waste lots of disk space and bandwidth (for downloading).
-If you want to clone the course repo, just clone the most recent update by using the ``git clone --depth 1``, e.g.
+Clone the whole thing will waste lots of disk space and bandwidth (for downloading), because it copies the entire history of the repository.
+T clone the course repo, just clone the most recent update by using the ``git clone --depth 1`` as follows:

+    # Change to the directory where you want to copy course material to.
+    # Git will create a subdirectory named "oop".
     cmd> cd someplace
     cmd> git clone --depth 1 git@bitbucket.org:skeoop/oop.git
 after that, you can update your clone anytime using ``git pull``.